-- Review surveys with all staff members that interact with caregivers - Make it a standard part of the process Offer the survey to every caregiver! - Inform caregivers about the surveys from the beginning of their visit, just like any other standard procedures - Avoid saying things like "If you want" or "If you have time" this makes it sound like you don't really care whether they complete the survey. - Don't frame it as something required by the CAC, Chapter, or NCA - Focus on the benefit to caregivers, an opportunity for a voice in the process, which they often do not have with other agencies. - If they decline or say they do not have time, have a back-up method ready to use. - Offer to email the survey or give a printed hand-out with the link.
+- Review surveys with all staff members that interact with caregivers - ❖ Make it a standard part of the process Offer the survey to every caregiver! - Inform caregivers about the surveys from the beginning of their visit, just like any other standard procedures - Avoid saying things like "If you want" or "If you have time" this makes it sound like you don't really care whether they complete the survey. - Focus on the benefit to caregivers, an opportunity for a voice in the process, which they often do not have with other agencies. - ❖ If they decline or say they do not have time, have a back-up method ready to use. - Offer to email the survey or give a printed hand-out with the link.

-Introducing the OMS Initial Visit Caregiver Survey to a Potential Participant At the beginning of the visit:
+Introducing the OMS Initial Visit Caregiver Survey to a Potential Participant

+At the beginning of the visit: